TheProjectsGuy/DataLines/README.md

 ## Docs

-Package documentation resources are listed below
+The official documentation is available at [datalines.readthedocs.io](https://datalines.readthedocs.io/).
+You may also find the following resources helpful

 - [datalines](./src/datalines/README.md) package